"How much more love and affection can I give him? .... Because once you pee on your brother, you've gone too far, and we have to fix this now."

 Are you wondering if kids sometimes act out just because they want something?
 Of course.
 But that's a symptom that what they want is more important to

 them than their relationship with you.
-Which is a red flag that there's a disconnect, either ongoing, or right now, caused by big emotions.
-So "bad"
+Which is a red flag that there's a disconnect, either ongoing, or for the moment, caused by big emotions.
+So

-Here's how to help him, when love and attention don't seem to be enough.
+Here's how to help your child when love and attention don't seem to be enough.

 1. Start daily roughhousing that gets your child laughing.